novoda/bonfire-firebase-sample/ios/README.md

 If you are interested in the Android version, you can find more information about it [here](/android).

+The iOS app hasn’t made it through the app review process, but you can [sign up to our beta](https://docs.google.com/forms/d/1UGU1w4QohXgyFKFN1panr_2r1R5FxVEPGfJ-uNtEoPE/viewform)

 ### Requirements
 * Xcode 7.3
 * Swift 2.2